canonical/lxd/doc/api-extensions.md

 ## `container_protection_delete`
-Enables setting the `security.protection.delete` field which prevents containers from being deleted if set to true.
+Enables setting the `security.protection.delete` field which prevents containers from being deleted if set to `true`.
 Snapshots are not affected by this setting.

 ## `proxy_priv_drop`
 Adds `security.uid` and `security.gid` for the proxy devices, allowing